Mark Hyman (doctor): 2010-2020

+2021-present

+In 2021, Hyman co-founded Function Health, a membership-based diagnostic health platform company that offers direct-to-consumer lab tests, including ones for organ health, hormone, nutrient, metabolic and cancer signal tests.
+Hyman co-founded the company to deal with "an overburdened health system" that he claimed led to increases in chronic illness and misdiagnoses, and that the company "removed barriers around extensive lab testing."

+Since its founding in 2021, Hyman has acted as the chief medical officer of the company.
+As of 2023, Function Health has completed more than 3 million lab tests; as of 2024, the company had at least 100,000 members.
+The company has raised $53 million in seed and series A fundraising rounds from Andreessen Horowitz, Wisdom.vc, Draft Ventures, K5 and G9 Ventures, among others.
+The company partnered with health club Equinox Group to offer a personalized nutrition, sleep, and fitness coaching program.

+In June 2024, Hyman launched a podcast called "Health Hacks."
+That same month, he signed with talent agency WME, also known as Endeavor.
+In September 2024, Hyman testified before the House Ways and Means health subcommittee about the root causes of disease.
+In October 2024, Thrive Global partnered with Hyman's Function Health to improve employee health, according to Thrive founder Arianna Huffington.
+That month, Function Health also partnered with Grail to provide to early cancer detection tests.

+As of January 2025, he is the board president of clinical affairs of the Institute for Functional Medicine.
+In May 2025 Hyman was named to the Time 100 Health list.
+That month, Function Health acquired Magnetic resonance imaging scanning company Ezra.

+Pegan diet

 Hyman endorsed a low-carbohydrate high-fat diet in his books Eat Fat Get Thin and The Eat Fat, Get Thin Cookbook, published in 2016.
 In these books, Hyman disputes commonly held ideas about consuming dietary fat.
 He says that saturated fat does not cause heart disease and obesity; processed carbohydrates do.
 Hyman recommends his readers transition to a pegan diet.

 Hyman promoted the pegan diet, a plant-rich diet that combines principles of the paleo and vegan diets.
 The pegan diet is gluten-free and encourages consumption of nonstarchy vegetables with grass-fed organic meats and low-mercury fish.
 The diet consists of 75% plant foods and limits fruits to low-glycemic berries.
 The pegan diet opposes refined sugar and foods that can spike insulin production.
 The diet also opposes cow's milk but is not dairy free.
 Hyman allows the occasional organic goat or sheep milk, yogurt, kefir, grass-fed butter, ghee or cheese.
 Hyman has stated that the pegan diet can be defined by one simple rule: "If God made it, eat it; if man made it, leave it."

 Hyman first wrote about the pegan diet in 2014 and outlined it in his book Food: What the Heck Should I Eat?, published in 2018.